Copyright and images

 A large number of images are also made available online using Creative Commons licences which allows the owner of a copyrighted image to specify how others might use their image.

 Below is a list of sites (in alphabetical order) where you can find images that you can freely use for educational purposes.
-Although many images on these sites are free to use, normally you need to credit the creator in the way they specify.
+Although many images on these sites are free to use, normally you need to credit the creator in the way they specify - always check how the images have been licenced for re-use.

 - Everystockphoto – searches across several ‘free-to-use’ image libraries